-Tamara Williams is a native of Augusta, GA, where she began her dance training.
-She earned her BFA in Dance from Florida State University and received her MFA in Dance from Hollins University in collaboration with The American Dance Festival, The Forsythe Company, and Frankfurt University.
-She is a certified GYROTONIC(R) Trainer, Reiki Practitioner and Capoeirista.
+Tamara Williams earned her BFA in Dance from Florida State University and received her MFA in Dance from Hollins University in collaboration with The American Dance Festival, The Forsythe Company, and Frankfurt University.
+She is a certified GYROTONIC(R) Trainer, Reiki Practitioner, and capoeirista.

 Williams' performing career includes work with Alpha Omega Theatrical Dance Company, David P. France Dance company, Errol Grimes Dance Group, Millicent and Company, Angela's Pulse, Maverick Dance Experience, and Urban Bush Women's apprentice company.
 Her choreography has been performed nationally and internationally including Serbia, Switzerland, Trinidad & Tobago, Jamaica, Mexico, and Brazil.
 In 2011, Williams created Moving Spirits, Inc., a contemporary arts organization dedicated to performing, researching, documenting, cultivating, and producing arts of the African Diaspora.